smcclab/smc-course/_workshops/11-performance-practice-1.md

 2. rehearse your performance with them to make sure it works (use the HDMI switcher)
 3. seek feedback from your ensemble and your tutor

+{:.info-box}
+You'll need an HDMI output from your laptop in this week's workshop to test out the HDMI switcher!

 ## Idea for the week

-To help guide your discussions, the idea for this week is _interfaces and expression_.
+The idea for this week is _interfaces and expression_.

 Interface(s) are obviously crucial to performing with your ensemble, but it's easy to implement interfaces that have a high _utility_ or _usability_ without being very _expressive_.
 As an extreme example, you could implement a system where everybody hits one button at the start of the performance and sits back to enjoy the music---it's very easy to use, but doesn't provide any musical expression.

 It's worth thinking about how interfaces give your ensemble-mates _creative control_ during a performance.
 The plan for today is to explore this concept in discussion with your ensemble and make some critical comparisons.

-{:.info-box}
-You'll need an HDMI output from your laptop in this week's workshop to test out the HDMI switcher!

 ## Exercise for the week